Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 :::caution
 Since lookup tables are often cached globally, it **returns copies** of the stored headers here to prevent the calling code from accidentally changing any of their attributes for everybody.

-Therefore, if you need a filtered list, you should pass the filter function to the `GetValues` method instead of filtering the result afterwards.
+Therefore, if you need a filtered list, you should pass the filter function to the `GetValues` method instead of filtering the result afterward.
 This will minimize the amount of cloning for each header, which should make your code more performant.
 :::

 ### Looking up data